 Section 1.
 Paid Leaves

-- All employees with an academic year or semester appointment shall be allowed five (5) working days of absence per semester, without pay deduction.
+1. All graduate assistants with an academic year or semester appointment shall be allowed five (5) working days of absence per semester, without pay deduction.

-- All employees with a fiscal year appointment shall be allowed fifteen (15) working days of absence without pay deduction.
+2. All graduate assistants with a fiscal year appointment shall be allowed fifteen (15) working days of absence without pay deduction.

-- For purposes of this article, a working day is a day an employee is scheduled to work.
+3. For purposes of this Section, a working day is a day an employee is scheduled to work.

-- All paid leave must be scheduled with the approval of the employee's supervisor, to assure the maintenance of University operations.
+4. All paid leave must be scheduled with the approval of the employee's supervisor, to assure the maintenance of university operations.
 Such approval will not be unreasonably denied.

-- In the event that the Employer specifically requires the employee to remain at work during previously approved leave time, the department shall give such employee thirty (30) days notice except in case of emergency.
-At such time, the Employee and the Department shall reschedule the leave time.
+5. In the event that the department specifically requires the graduate assistant to remain at work during previously approved leave time, the department shall give such employee thirty (30) days’ notice except in case of emergency.
+At such time, the employee and the department shall reschedule the leave time.

 Section 2.
 Sick Leave

-- If an employee has exhausted paid sick leave due to illness, he/she may request an unpaid leave of absence which will be granted at the sole discretion of the employer consistent with any applicable State or Federal regulations, or alternatively may request additional paid sick leave in accordance with Section 5 below.
+3. If an employee has exhausted paid sick leave due to illness, they may request an unpaid leave of absence which will be granted at the sole discretion of the department consistent with any applicable State or Federal regulations, or alternatively may request additional paid sick leave in accordance with Section 5 below.

 Section 3.
 Family Illness Leave

-Employees may use available sick leave for care of and necessary attention to ill or injured members of the immediate family (as defined in Section 4 of this article) or for parental leave including birth and adoption.
-Use of sick leave for this purpose is limited to five (5) work days per year.
+Employees may use available sick leave for care of and necessary attention to ill or injured members of the immediate family (as defined in Section 4 below) or for parental leave including birth and adoption.
+Use of sick leave for this purpose is limited to five (5) workdays per year.

 Section 4.
 Bereavement Leave

-- Employees may use available sick leave for three (3) work days when a death occurs in the employee's immediate family.
+1. Employees may use available sick leave for three (3) workdays when a death occurs in the employee's immediate family.

-- For purposes of this section, the term "family" shall mean spouse, domestic partner, child, step child, foster child, parent, step parent, foster parent, grandparent, grandchild, sibling, brother-in-law, sister-in-law, or parent-in-law, and corresponding relatives of the employee's spouse/partner.
+2. For purposes of this section, the term "immediate family" shall mean spouse, domestic partner, child, step- child, foster child, parent, step-parent, foster parent, grandparent, grandchild, sibling, brother-in-law, sister-in-law, or parent-in-law, and corresponding relatives of the employee's spouse/partner.

 Section 5.
 Additional Paid Leave

-Notwithstanding the provisions of Section 1-Paid Leave, Section 2-Sick Leave, Section 3-Family Illness Leave , and Section 4-Bereavement Leave, departments may grant additional paid leave.
-Such leaves may be granted provided the department determines the employee is able to meet the time and effort obligation reflected in the percentage of appointment over the full term of his/her appointment as defined in Article VII, Section 1.
+Notwithstanding the provisions of Section 1-Paid Leave, Section 2-Sick Leave, Section 3-Family Illness Leave, and Section 4-Bereavement Leave, departments may grant additional paid leave.
+Such leaves may be granted provided the department determines the employee is able to meet the time and effort obligation reflected in the percentage of appointment over the full term of their appointment as defined in ”Appointments” above.

 Section 6.
 Jury Duty

-- Employees on jury duty will not incur a loss of pay for time spent on jury duty.
-Upon return from jury duty the employee shall remit any amount of pay received for jury service to the employer, less any amount paid for travel or personal expenses.
+1. Employees on jury duty will not incur a loss of pay for time spent on jury duty.
+Upon return from jury duty the employee shall remit any amount of pay received for jury service to the University, less any amount paid for travel or personal expenses.

-- An employee summoned as a juror shall immediately inform his/her supervisor of the absence.
-An employee who reports for jury duty and is dismissed shall be expected to resume his/her normal duties following dismissal from service.
+2. An employee summoned as a juror shall immediately inform their supervisor of the absence.
+An employee who reports for jury duty and is dismissed shall be expected to resume their normal duties following dismissal from service.

 Section 7.
 Coverage Responsibility